 Even today, it's next to impossible to keep dry hair styled with the existing materials and construction used for shower caps.
 Why?
 Because plastics and laminated fabrics either don't breathe at all or not nearly enough to manage the hairstyle-hijacking moisture trapped beneath it.

 Water goes through holes.
 For a kindergartener with a watering can, that's fun physics.
 But if you want to keep your hair dry, hundreds of needle holes in your hair cover is a problem.

 The existing construction and materials used for shower caps are a dead end that no amount of tweaking is going to solve.
 The path to a solution had to begin somewhere else...which brought me back to that triathlete.
 Outdoor sports companies like REI, Patagonia, and The North Face are blazing the trail for all of us with near limitless possibilities.
 Thanks to evolving textile technology in athletic wear, it’s possible to keep warm on a high altitude hike and cool on a tropical expedition.
 We can stay dry while shredding Class V rapids and shake off a torrential downpour on a run.
 We can ‘just do it’ in the most extreme environments and be comfortable.

-All told, it took nearly two years of research, design, and development, hundreds of fabrics, countless trials and spectacular blunders to get it together.
+All told, it took nearly two years of development and design, countless tests and tweaks, plus more blunders and returns to the drawing board to count to finally get it together.

 Finally, the first three pieces of the collection were put to the test by real women.
 It was thrilling to get their feedback.
 Even more than confirming we delivered the benefits we'd hoped, it was the specific ways the products were working for women that made me so happy.
 Many I hadn't even thought of.
 Leave it to women to be creative and clever, right?